jayshozie/ceng240/notes4newbies/W01-intro.md

 Everything starts with fetching information from somewhere.

-1. Address in program counter (PC) is copies to memory address register (MAR).
+1. Address in program counter (PC) is copied to memory address register (MAR).
 2. PC incremented to "point" to the next instruction.
-3. Instruction found at address described by MAR copied to the memory data register (MDR).
+3. Instruction found at the address described by MAR copied to the memory data register (MDR).
-4. Instruction in MDR, copied to the current instruction register (CIR).
+4. Instruction in MDR, is copied to the current instruction register (CIR).

 ##### Decode